 (3) The amount of the credit may not exceed the portion of the contribution that is attributable to the employer and that would otherwise be derived by the employer as income from his or her business for the taxable year.

-(4) The employer may not claim the credit if the employer himself or herself is the account beneficiary of the account to which the matching contribution was made.
+(4) The employer may not claim the credit if the employer himself or herself is the account owner or beneficiary of the account to which the matching contribution was made.

-(5) An employer may not claim a credit against more than one type of tax for a single contribution to a Jumpstart Savings Account.
+(5) The employer may not claim a credit against more than one type of tax for a single contribution to a Jumpstart Savings Account.